buu700/sundown.go/README.markdown

 ---

-Because Upskirt is used at GitHub, the format is GitHub-Flavoured Markdown; see: http://github.github.com/github-flavored-markdown/
+Because Sundown is used at GitHub, the format is GitHub-Flavoured Markdown; see: https://github.github.com/gfm

-SmartyPants extensions are enabled; see: http://daringfireball.net/projects/smartypants/
+SmartyPants extensions are enabled; see: https://daringfireball.net/projects/smartypants